-Since 2013, Florida has made substantial commitments to protect and restore Florida's springs, their ecological value, and the associated public benefits.
-More than \$33 million in grant funds have been approved as of 2016, leveraging an additional \$14 million in local and federal funds.
-Projects funded to date in the Choctawhatchee watershed include Cypress Spring protection and restoration and Cotton Landing (Holmes Creek) restoration.
+Since 2013, Florida has made substantial commitments to protecting and restoring Florida's springs, their ecological value, and associated public benefits.
+As of 2017, more than \$48 million in grant funds have been approved for projects in northwest Florida, leveraging an over \$22 million in additional local and federal funds.
+Activities funded in the Choctawhatchee River and Bay watershed include spring restoration and protection projects for Cypress Spring and Holmes Creek.
+To further protection and restoration of Florida's ecologically important spring ecosystems, the 2016 Florida Legislature passed the Legacy Florida Act, which provides recurring appropriations for spring restoration and protection statewide.